grobertson/s/README.md

 5/19/2012

-*create a new configuration by connecting once and passing a name to --save option *Humanized error when configuration name doesn't exist
+	*create a new configuration by connecting once and passing a name to --save option *Humanized error when configuration name doesn't exist *ssh option -i recognition/handling

 5/17/2012

 	*"show" and "list" are now interchangeable
 	*Hide the "template" configuration from the show/list function

 4/22/2012

 	*show, help and connect functions
 	*include a template for basic configurations

 TO-DO:
 	*more complete coverage of ssh options
-*Need a "delete" command
+	*Needs a "delete" command